CariWatterton/ReadSpeakerDemo/README.md

 ### 📁 Download a .zip
 You can download the zip file by clicking the **green "<> code" button on the repo's github page**.
 It will open a small window; on the **local tab** at the bottom of that window is a button for Download ZIP.
 Unzip once downloaded.

-### ⬇️ Clone with Git GUI
+### ⬇️ Clone with Git GUI (Fork Repository)
 1. Open your source control programme.
-I use sourcetree: https://www.sourcetreeapp.com/ (It's free but it's not the most user-friendly).
+I use Github desktop.
 2. **Clone a new repo**, following the instructions of your Git GUI.
-For sourcetree, this involves opening a new tab and hitting "clone" at the top.
 3. Enter the **github URL**.
 You can generate this by clicking the **green "<> code" button on github**; on the **local tab**, under HTTPS, copy the URL.

 Whichever way you choose, put the repo or zip somewhere easy to find for you in your files.